danb-cws/polymer/README.md

 # Polymer Samples
-Some sample code using **Google Polymer**
+Some basic samples using **Google Polymer**

-Using Polymer 1.0 currently
+Using Polymer 1.0 currently, plan to refactor to newer release soon!

 Faceflip: